djeada/Linux-Notes/notes/disk_usage.md

 1. **Remove Unnecessary Packages and Dependencies**: Over time, your system may accumulate packages that are no longer needed.
 These can be safely removed to free up space.
 On a Debian-based system like Ubuntu, you can use `apt-get autoremove` to remove unnecessary packages.

 2. **Clear Package Manager Cache**: Most package managers store package files in a cache that can take up a lot of space.
-For example, to clear the cache in a system using `apt`, use the command `apt-get clean`.
+For example, to clear the cache in a system using `apt`, use the command `apt clean`.

 3. **Find and Remove Large Files**: You can use the `find` command to locate files over a certain size and then decide if they need to be kept.
 For example, `find / -type f -size +100M` will find files larger than 100 MB.